Lioneriod/odin-recipes/README.md

 # odin-recipes
 Repo for TOP exercise: recipes
 Here I'm going to do my first HTML exercise, in which I will employ all that I have learnt until now

+Update: Added CSS styles for the first time!